Azure/terraform-azurerm-hubnetworking/README.md

 #### Subnets

-- `subnets` - A map of subnets to create in the virtual network.
+- `subnets` - (Optional) A map of subnets to create in the virtual network.
 The value is an object with the following fields:
   - `address_prefixes` - The IPv4 address prefixes to use for the subnet in CIDR format.
   - `nat_gateway` - (Optional) An object with the following fields:
     - `id` - The ID of the NAT Gateway which should be associated with the Subnet.
 Changing this forces a new resource to be created.